AlexanderBertrandLab/DASF_toolbox/prob_SCQP/README.md

 Boumal, Nicolas, et al. "Manopt, a Matlab toolbox for optimization on manifolds."
 The Journal of Machine Learning Research 15.1 (2014): 1455-1459. https://www.manopt.org

-`scqp_eval:`  Evaluate the SCQP objective function.
+`scqp_eval.m:`  Evaluate the SCQP objective function.

 `run_scqp.m:` Script to run the DSFO algorithm to solve the SCQP in a randomly generated network.